valevo/SABIO/conconcor.md

    - may be a transformer head (e.g. a binary output head on BERTje)
      -> consider one annotated span (i.e. a binary vector of size sentence length) as an example, enrich with negative sampling
    - use CTR model as point of comparison for a evaluation of deterministic/parameter-free/non/black-box algorithm
-     (to answer the question _how good can be on this task?_)
+     (to answer the question _how good can any model be on this task?_)

- 2. Evaluate
+ 2. Evaluate Algorithms
+   - point is: algorithms that deal with bias should mainly be unsupervised learners or perform no 'learning' in the ML sense at all (mainly for transparency and lack of training data)

 #### Potential Difficulties